numoder/dsn10-theme/README.md

 - Dark mode support
 - User customization

-Then it'll finally be ready for BDThemes!
+Then it'll finally be ready for BetterDiscord Themes!

 ## Current Progress